-The bilateral Agreement on the free movement of persons (AFMP) confers upon the citizens of Switzerland and of the member states of the European Union (EU) the right to freely choose their place of employment and residence within the national territories of the contracting parties.
+The bilateral Agreement on the free movement of persons (AFMP), signed in 1999 and into force since 2002, confers upon the citizens of Switzerland and of the member states of the European Union (EU) the right to freely choose their place of employment and residence within the national territories of the contracting parties.

 The AFMP establishes basic rules for the free movement of persons between Switzerland and the EU.
-This is conditional, however, on possession by the individuals concerned of a valid employment contract, being self-employed, or in the case of their not being in gainful employment, proof of financial independence and full health insurance coverage.
+This is conditional, however, on possession by the individuals concerned of a valid employment contract, being self-employed – if one is not being gainfully employed - proof of financial independence and full health-insurance coverage.
 The agreement is further extended through the coordination of social security systems and the EU’s system of diploma recognition.
 The AFMP provides for a phased introduction of the ground rules for the free movement of persons between Switzerland and the EU.
 It lays down transitional periods during which immigration can be restricted.
-These transition periods are still valid for Croatia.
+These transition periods are still apply for Croatia.

-On 9th February 2014 the Swiss people voted in favor of the popular initiative “Against mass immigration”.
-The new constitutional text required the Federal Council and Parliament to introduce within three years a new system for an autonomous management in regards to immigration and to safeguard the economy’s interests.
+On 9 February 2014 the Swiss people voted in favor of the popular initiative 'Against mass immigration'.
+The new constitutional text required the Federal Council and Parliament to introduce, within three years, a new system of autonomous immigration management while safeguarding the economy’s interests.

-In December 2016, both chambers agreed on an enforcement law of the article 121a compatible with the AFMP.
-The Federal Council authorised the Federal Department of Foreign Affairs (FDFA), to confirm the ratification of Protocol III (extending the AFMP to Croatia) to the EU.
+In December 2016, both chambers of Parliament agreed on an implementation law of Article 121a compatible with the AFMP.
+The Federal Council then mandated the Federal Department of Foreign Affairs (FDFA) to confirm the ratification of Protocol III (extension of the AFMP to Croatia) to the EU.
 Therefore, since January 2017, Croatian nationals benefit from the free movement of persons.

-The draft regulations on behalf of the law on the implementation of the article 121a of the federal Constitution were adopted on 8th December 2017.
-These regulations foresee in particular the obligation to communicate the open vacancies in those professional categories that have an unemployment rate that is equal or superior to a certain threshold.
-The threshold applied as of 1st July 2018 will be of 8%, and of 5% as of 1st January 2020.
-The job seekers that are registered in a regional employment agency benefit from an advanced access to the information during a period of five working days, after which the employees can publish their job offers outside these offices.
-All persons that are registered in a regional employment agency benefit from this measure, independently on their nationality.
-This includes all citizens coming from the EU or from an EFTA state that live in Switzerland, as well as those citizens that seek a job in Switzerland and which are registered in one of the offices of placement.
-With the adoption of these regulations the implementing process of the initiative of 9th February 2014 is concluded.
-This implementation reflects the Swiss population’s will of 9th February 2014, respecting all obligations of Switzerland in accordance with the AFMP.
+The draft regulations relating to the law implementing Article 121a of the Federal Constitution were adopted on 8 December 2017.
+These regulations foresee in particular the obligation to communicate the vacancies in those professional categories presenting an unemployment rate equal or above a certain threshold.
+This threshold was 8% from 1 July 2018 to the end of 2019.
+From 1 January 2020, it has been reduced to 5%.
+Jobseekers that are registered with a regional employment office thus benefit from advanced access to information during a period of five working days, after which employers can publish their job offers outside these offices.
+All persons that are registered in a regional employment office benefit from this measure, regardless of their nationality.
+This includes all nationals of EU or EFTA countries that live in Switzerland, as well as citizens of those countries who seek a job in Switzerland and are registered with one of the placement offices.
+With the adoption of these regulations the implementation process of the initiative of 9 February 2014 is concluded.
+This implementation reflects the popular will expressed on 9 February 2014 while respecting all of Switzerland’s obligations in accordance with the AFMP.